The War of Art (American Head Charge album)

 The War of Art is the second studio album by industrial metal band American Head Charge, released on August 28, 2001 through American Recordings.
 It was produced by Rick Rubin.
 Several songs on the album were re-recorded from the band's self-released debut album Trepanation (1999).

 The War of Art received positive reviews from critics and debuted at number 118 on the Billboard 200 and number one on the Top Heatseekers chart.
 The album also charted at number 90 on the UK Albums Chart.
 By 2015, the album had sold 250,000 copies worldwide.
 In 2022, Metal Hammer ranked the album as the 20th greatest nu metal album of all time.

 Album information

-The album was recorded at Rick Rubin's allegedly haunted recording studio.
+The album was recorded between December 2000 and February 2001 at Rick Rubin's allegedly haunted recording studio.
 The title is a play on words of the Chinese book The Art of War by Sun Tzu.
 This is the band's only album with Aaron Zilch on samplers, and David Rogers and Wayne Kile together on guitar.
 After the departure of Zilch, Fowler remained the band's sole keyboardist/sampler.

 The album landed American Head Charge a spot at Ozzfest 2001.
 Their concerts featured some controversy due to the band firing shotguns and burning American flags on stage.
 A live version of the song "Reach and Touch" appears on the album Ozzfest 2001: The Second Millennium.
 A live version of "Seamless" appears on the album Pledge of Allegiance Tour: Live Concert Recording.
 Music videos were released for "Just So You Know" and "All Wrapped Up".